 Christmas came and I hoped my gifts wouldn’t be a flop.

-My husband prefers the, effervescence that Everclear adds to the liquor.
-Vodka doesn’t give off a tingly sensation.
+My husband prefers the, effervescence that Everclear adds to the cordials.

-So there they are, in an empty vodka bottle, steeping in Everclear.
+So there they are, in an emptied vodka bottle, steeping in Everclear.

-If you are interested in other flavors of cordials, homemade vanilla, or limoncello check out these other posts.
+If you’re interested in other flavors of cordials, homemade vanilla, or limoncello check out these other posts.

 Blackberry, Blueberry, and Vanilla Bean Cordial